The seed

 “Less brings gain; more brings confusion.” — Tao Te Ching, Chapter 22

-When Steve Jobs returned to Apple in 1997, the first thing he did wasn’t launch new products — it was killing 70% of the product line.
+When Steve Jobs came back to Apple in 1997, the first thing he did wasn’t ship new products.
+He killed 70% of the product line.
 He later said:

 “People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas.”